Delayed sleep phase

 Diagnosis

-To diagnose delayed sleep phase, also known as delayed sleep-wake phase disorder, a health care professional reviews your family and medical history.
+To diagnose delayed sleep phase, also known as delayed sleep-wake phase disorder, a healthcare professional reviews your family and medical history.
 You also may have a physical exam.

 • Actigraphy.
-This test tracks your sleep and wake times over several days.
+This test tracks your sleep and wake times over multiple days.
 During the test, you wear a small device on your wrist that detects your motions.
 The device also may monitor light exposure.

 Treatment

-A health care professional works with you to create a treatment plan that can help adjust your sleep and wake times.
+A healthcare professional works with you to create a treatment plan that can help adjust your sleep and wake times.

 Your plan may include: